suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

     content:
       -
         type: text
-        text: 'Newmarket Objects And Stories meets at Newmarket Library' -
+        text: 'Newmarket Objects And Stories drop in point will be at Newmarket Library' -
     type: paragraph
     content: